 Get Hull Active

-Get Hull Active is the website resource for the 10 year Physical Health strategy for Hull.
-On this website you will find information on getting active, testamonials from Hull residents who have improved their health during the lockdowns and other resources including a pledge page where you can make your pledge on how you will help Get Hull Active.
+Get Hull Active is the website resource for the 10-year Physical Health strategy for Hull.
+On this website you will find information on getting active, testimonials from Hull residents who have improved their health during the lockdowns and other resources including a pledge page where you can make your pledge on how you will help Get Hull Active.